Let me whisk you away for a moment. Are you ready?

 Indonesia, on a federal level, is very, very anti-drug.
 Do NOT get caught with drugs in Indonesia.

-I now no longer try to smoke in Bali; it’s too much of a hassle and not worth the risk.
+Taking drugs on the road is fun but in Bali it’s too much of a hassle and not worth the risk.
 If you want to smoke – take a boat to the Gili Islands or track down a reggae bar.
-Always party responsibily.
+Always party responsibly.

 Special caution should be noted around local moonshine.
 As the government doesn’t make alcohol production easy on an industrial scale, many local businesses have turned to making their own.
 These brews aren’t made with the safest standards and may cause serious alcohol poisoning.
 Take caution if someone hands you something mysterious or if your mixed drink tastes funny.